UWrc/UWrc.github.io/docs/systems/tillicum/scheduling-jobs.md

 **Usage Rate: $0.90/GPU Hour** - Billing is monthly and handled as a subscription in UWIT's ITBill system.

-Every scheduled job on Tillicum is subject to the usage rate and requires at least 1 GPU unit.
+Every scheduled job on Tillicum is subject to the usage rate.
 For jobs on the `gpu-h200` partition, 1 GPU unit is 1 full H200 GPU with 141 GB GPU memory.

 For full-GPU H200 jobs:
 * Jobs are bound by a **maximum of ~200 GB system RAM and 8 CPUs per GPU**